-How to Get a Copy of Your Mortgage Note
+How to Obtain a Copy of Your Mortgage Note

 You receive a copy of your mortgage note at your mortgage closing.
-It is important to hold onto your mortgage note (and any other important paperwork received at closing), so you can refer back to the original terms of your loan.
+It is essential to hold onto your mortgage note (and any other necessary paperwork received at closing), so you can refer to the original terms of your loan.
 If you happen to lose your closing papers or they get destroyed, you can obtain a new document through the county’s records.
 You may also contact the mortgage company that services your loan for a copy of the mortgage note.

 Who Keeps the Original Mortgage Note?

 At your mortgage closing, you will receive a copy of the mortgage note.
 Your mortgage company, or other financial institution, will hold onto the original version of the mortgage note.
 Mortgages are often bought and sold on the secondary market with the original note.
 Regardless of who owns your loan and which institution you are making payments to, you will receive the original note at the end of your loan once it is fully paid off.